 The Company carries insurance coverage on its properties of types and in amounts and with deductibles that it believes are in line with coverage customarily obtained by owners of similar properties.
 In response to the uncertainty in the insurance market following the terrorist attacks of September 11, 2001, the Federal Terrorism Risk Insurance Act, or TRIA, was enacted in November 2002 to require regulated insurers to make available coverage for certified acts of terrorism (as defined by the statute) through December 31, 2004, which date was extended to December 31, 2005 by the United States Department of Treasury on June 18, 2004.
 TRIA expires on December 31, 2005, and the Company cannot currently anticipate whether it will be extended.
 Effective as of April 15, 2005, the Company's property insurance program per occurrence limits were increased from \$890 million to \$1 billion, including coverage for both "certified" and "non-certified" acts of terrorism as defined by TRIA.
 The Company also carries nuclear, biological and chemical terrorism insurance coverage ("NBC Coverage") for "certified" acts of terrorism as defined by TRIA, which is provided by IXP, Inc. as a direct insurer.
 Effective as of April 1, 2005, the Company extended the NBC Coverage to March 1, 2006 and the per occurrence limit for the NBC Coverage was increased from \$640 million to \$890 million.
 Effective as of May 2, 2005, this limit for NBC Coverage was increased to \$1 billion.
 Under TRIA, the NBC Coverage is backstopped by the Federal Government after the payment of the required deductible and 10% coinsurance.
-In the event TRIA is not extended beyond December 31, 2005, (1) the NBC Coverage provided by IXP will terminate, and (2) a portion of the Company's coverage for what would have constituted "certified" and "non-certified" acts of terrorism (other than NBC Coverage) had TRIA not expired will terminate and the Company will have the right to replace a portion of such terminated coverage.
-In the event TRIA is extended on terms which could expose IXP to a material increase in risk, the Company may elect to terminate the NBC coverage provided by IXP.
-The Company intends to continue to monitor the scope, nature and cost of available terrorism insurance and maintain insurance in amounts and on terms that are commercially reasonable.
+In the event TRIA is not extended beyond December 31, 2005, (1) the NBC Coverage provided by IXP will terminate, and (2) a portion of the Company's coverage for what would have constituted "certified" and "non-certified" acts of terrorism (other than NBC coverage) had TRIA not expired will terminate and the Company will have the right to replace a portion of such terminate doverage.
+In the event TRIA is extended on terms which could exp